TRI-AMDD/htp_md/README.md

 This returns a dictionary of results.
 To see subfields of results `results.keys()`

-TODO: A tutorial that walks through installation of repo, download a test trajectory, use analyze_all to extract properties, use ML to make a prediction, and visualize.

 ### Testing
 To run unit tests, run:
 `python -m pytest`